profsmith89/ctps/_sources/chap04.md

 ## A new problem

-To date, we've affirmatively answered some simple questions: Can I write a program that converts a book into a script?
+To date, we've affirmatively answered some simple questions: Can I write a program that converts a book into a theatrical script?
 Can I write a function that replaces a subsequence of a string with a different subsequence?
 Here's another seemingly simple question: Can I write a program to check if a book exists in my local library?
 Maybe I want to know if there's a copy of Dr. Seuss's *The Cat in the Hat* somewhere in Harvard Library's miles of bookshelves.

 We all know how to do this work ourselves.
 We'd simply look up the book's title in the library's card catalog.
 At Harvard, what used to be a physically imposing room full of cabinets with drawers of index cards[^fn1] is now an online resource called [HOLLIS](https://library.harvard.edu/services-tools/hollis).
 So, my question really is: Can I write a script that sends a query from my computer to some computer running HOLLIS?
 And I had better know how to craft a query that the computer running HOLLIS will understand, and my program had better be able to interpret whatever response it gets back.